eashworth/Robot-Navigator-Ruby/README.md

 1
 ```

-The program also outputs a text file (in the project's root directory) so it can be automatically checked.
+The program also outputs a text file (in robot-navigator-ruby/lib) so it can be automatically checked.

 # How to download and run the program